kimmykokonut/20231101-Pig-Dice/README.md

 Describe updatePlayerTotal()

-XTest: It will take result of final turnTotal()  and add to Player*.currentScore
+Test: It will take result of final turnTotal()  and add to Player*.currentScore
 Code: updatePlayerTotal(playerOne, 5)
 Expected Output: player1 = {name: "player 1", currentScore: 5}